warrensbox/terraform-switcher/www/docs/usage/commandline.md

 **NOTE**: The directory passed in `-i`/`--install` must be created before running `tfswitch`

-## Install binary for non-default architecture
+## Install binary for CPU architecture that doens't match the host

-By default `tfswitch` will download the binary for the architecture of the host machine.
+By default `tfswitch` will download the binary for the CPU architecture of the host machine.

-If you want to download the binary for non-default CPU architecture then you can provide the `-A` or `--arch` command line argument to download binaries for custom CPU architecture.
+If you want to download the binary for CPU architecture that doens't match the host then you can provide the `-A` or `--arch` command line argument to download binaries for custom CPU architecture.
 Useful if you need to override binary architecture for whatever reason.

 ```bash
 tfswitch --arch amd64